Subscribe to updates

 Housing Improvement Plan

-A report by the Executive Director of Resident Services was scheduled to outline the Housing Improvement and Transformation Plan (HIT Plan).
-This plan was developed in response to the Regulator of Social Housing's inspection and addresses immediate areas for improvement, as well as the longer-term transformation of housing services.
-The report noted progress made since the Regulatory Judgement in February 2025, including the commencement of stock condition surveys, progress on electrical safety tests, a reduction in overdue fire remedial actions, and a decrease in overdue repairs.
-The plan also highlighted the creation of a dedicated Resident Services directorate to increase collaboration and efficiencies.
-The HIT Plan aims to transform services to be leading edge, tenant-focused, and address underinvestment in key services such as health and safety, ensuring the Council meets present and future regulatory requirements.
-The report recommended agreeing the HIT Plan and supporting the creation of a Housing Improvement and Transformation Board chaired by an independent expert.
+The Cabinet received a report outlining the Housing Improvement and Transformation Plan (HIT Plan), developed in response to the Regulator of Social Housing's C3 judgement.
+The plan addresses immediate areas for improvement and outlines longer-term transformation of housing services.
+Significant progress has already been made, including an accelerated programme of stock condition surveys, improvements in electrical safety tests, a reduction in overdue fire risk assessment actions, and a decrease in overdue repairs.
+The plan also details structural and cultural changes, including the merger of the Housing Department with Environment and Community Services to create a dedicated Resident Services directorate.
+The Cabinet was asked to agree the HIT Plan and support the creation of a Housing Improvement and Transformation Board, chaired by an independent expert.

 Housing Revenue Account Budget (including Rents & Other Charges for Council Dwellings)